toarukagakunoSirius/ModelLoader/Test_Programs/Cell_Calculation_Test/README.md

 BUILD INSTRUCTIONS

-Test program for cell class
-The input is specified with variables in the celltest.cpp
+Test program for calculations of cell volume and centre The input is specified with variables in the celltest+.cpp

 Run the following commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~